Home About Basics Casts Theory Verification References Contact

 Conclusions:

-· The agreement for mass distribution, presented in the first table, shows that it agrees with measurements within about 0.2%.
+· The calculated mass distribution shows agreement with measurements within about 0.2%.

-· The agreement between experiments and simulations for static deflections shows agreement within about 0.2%.
+· The calculated static deflections shows agreement with measurements within about 0.5%.